eap-23/eap-23/README.md

 I'm Eric 👋🤖

 - 📈 I’m interested in Data and Computer Science
-- 🌱 I’m currently learning and building projects with Python, Java, and SQL
+- 🌱 I’m learning while building projects with Python, Java, and SQL
 - ⚡ My other interests include tabletop games, fantasy novels, video games, and drawing
 - 🗺️ Moving to LA in September!